hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

    or sealion them.[^1]

 Content warnings in particular are a useful feature that applies to many situations.
+As a reminder, we _request_ and _recommend_ content warnings as a general rule as opposed to _requiring_ them.
+(Please see [this document's summary](#summary) for more information about why this is.)

 The remainder of this introductory doc page will supply context and nuance to the above asks.
 The use of content warnings will come up heavily for [the interpretive section](#interpretive).